rwepa/ubuntu_r_rstudio/README.md

 # ubuntu_r_rstudio

-Oracle VirtualBox install for R and RStudio
+Installing R and RStudio on an Ubuntu VirtualBox